miruku1214/SamFirm-Firmware-Info-Getter/README.md

-# SamFirm-Firmware-Info-Getter
+# How to use
-A simple shell script to get Samsung Galaxy firmware info for SamFirms
+- Execute from Termux or ADB Shell